spacemeat/pyke/README.md

 Of course, the pyke project file doesn't have to be at the root of a project.
 And it doesn't have to be called make.py.
 A pyke file can specify specific anchor directories for project files and generated artifacts.
 Command-line overrides can modify them in times of need.

 - **Just-beyond-declarative configuration**
 Usually, a declarative syntax is desireable for systems like this.
 But even CMake is a sort of language, and pyke files are too--just, in python.
 Very basic python is all you need to know to use it fully, and when you need that convenience of a full language, it's very nice to have.
-Sane defaults and a simple object structure help keep things somewhat minimal for a basic build.
+Sane defaults and a simple object structure help keep things fairly minimal for a basic project.

 - **Extensibility**
 Pyke comes with some basic classes (called `Phase`s) which can manage basic tasks.
 But you may have special needs in your project tha require a specific tool to be run, or files to be moved around, or secret keys to be managed, etc. If it's not in the basic set of classes, build your own.
 It's a reasonable interface to design new functionality for.